BeSports/Goldmine-Server/README.md

 ## Starting from scratch

-We're going to build a GoldmineJS server which will serve the demo of the client package of GoldmineJS.
+We're going to build a GoldmineJS server, the server mainly relies on socket.io and orientJS.
+Other databases might be added in the future if requested/necessary.

 ### Prerequisites